Thumb Extensor (EPL) Tendon Rupture

 Are you suddenly unable to fully straighten your thumb?

 • Rupture of the extensor pollicis longus (EPL) tendon will prevent full straightening (extension) of the terminal or end joint of the thumb (called the interphalangeal joint or IPJ).
-The EPL tendon runs across the dorsum (back) of the wrist and connects the muscle belly in the forearm to the thumb.
-The tendon runs in a short tight tunnel at the back of the wrist where it is susceptible to the effects of distal radius (wrist) fractures.
+The EPL tendon runs across the dorsum (back) of the wrist and connects the thumb to the EPL muscle in the forearm.
+The tendon runs in a short and tight tunnel at the back of the wrist where it is susceptible to the effects of distal radius (wrist) fractures.

 • Wrist (distal radius) fractures treated in a cast without surgery are at risk of EPL tendon rupture.
 The EPL tendon passes through a short tight tunnel at the dorsum (back) of the wrist where it is susceptible to local irritation from a distal radius fracture.
 The exact cause of rupture in such patients is not fully understood, but reduced EPL tendon blood supply and nutrition within the tunnel (due to increased pressure) is a likely factor.